PulseMedia/Shop_old_api/README.md

             //actions (object)
                 //reject (function) execute if webhook was not successfully handelt
                 //resolve (function) execute if webhook was successfully handelt
+                    //pass string to resolve function to display infos in the bluelunar web dashboard (eg. virtual product key)

             //EXAMPLE Payment Webhook Handling with DONE Status & ArticleID if(type == "PAYMENT" && status == "DONE"){